parallel-rust-cpp/shortcut-comparison/README.md

 * `rustc`
 * `taskset`

+If you are compiling with Clang and linker errors from `-lomp` missing, you need to install the LLVM OpenMP runtime library.

+The CPU topology sketch was produced with `lstopo`, found in the `hwloc` package.

 You can install and configure both the Rust compiler `rustc` and its package management tool `cargo` by using [rustup](https://github.com/rust-lang-nursery/rustup.rs).

 If you use the rustup script, choose `2) Customize installation`, change the default toolchain to `nightly`, and continue installation.